Updated WWE Survivor Series Card | 411MANIA

 Updated WWE Survivor Series Card

-– WWE has an updated card for Survivor Series following this week’s Raw.
+– WWE has an updated card for Survivor Series following this week’s Smackdown.
 The PPV takes place on Sunday in Los Angeles, California.

 The updated lineup is as follows: